Necromancer

 the vast stretch of sorrow

-that lives just under the surface,
+that lives below the surface,

 offered me a glimpse, as if by mistake